acro5piano/react-native-big-calendar/README.md

 - Cross Platform: Runs on the Web, iOS, Android with the power of React
 - Type-safe: Fully written in TypeScript
-- Customizable: Adjust styles of components
+- Customizable: Able to provide your own theme, and pass your component to render.
-- Lightweight: ~37.4KB, dependency is `dayjs` and `calendarize`
+- Lightweight: ~37.4KB, dependency is `dayjs` and `calendarize` and `merge-anything`

 # Install